AWS (band): Musical style

 According to an interview with the German-language Hungarian newspaper Budapester Zeitung the musicians came in contact with rock and metal music during their childhoods.
 Bands like Nirvana, Metallica and several Hungarian metal bands were the first ones they listened to.
-The musicians name groups like Linkin Park, Pantera, System of a Down, and Korn as well as Hungarian acts like Superbutt, Subscribe and Isten Háta Mögött as their personal musical influences.
+The musicians named Linkin Park, Pantera, System of a Down, and Korn, as well as Hungarian acts Superbutt, Subscribe and Isten Háta Mögött as their personal musical influences.

 The band's lyrics on their debut record Fata Morgana were mostly written in English but they decided to write song lyrics in Hungarian for future songs.
 For Fata Morgana, the band wrote the lyrics in Hungarian first and later translated them into English.
 The lyrical themes deal with personal experiences as well as societal and economic themes.

-Their sound was attested to have catchy melodies, a clear Hungarian character, vocal harmonies and a decent groove which takes away the emo influences the band uses.
+Their sound has been described as having catchy melodies, a clear Hungarian character, vocal harmonies and a decent groove.
 Some songs were described to be mass appealing, modern metal.